 - Production: Everything involving the actual shoot.

-> And then there is the mammoth task of post production.
-No matter the scale of your video, this is the most time sensitive task.
+And then there is the mammoth task of post-production.
+No matter the scale of your video, this is the most time-sensitive task.
 Once you have your footage, you will likely go back on edits multiple times before getting close to your actual goal.
 It can also be labor intensive, so strict scheduling is imperative.
-Good thing, StoryXpress' Screen Recorder comes with a brilliant editor tool: hassle free editing designed for business style presentation edits, and quick rendering.
+Good thing, StoryXpress' Screen Recorder comes with a brilliant editor tool: hassle-free editing designed for business style presentation edits, and quick rendering.

-> Tip: Don't unnecessarily shrink your timeline, over ambition is an overkill.
+Tip: Don't unnecessarily shrink your timeline, over ambition is an overkill.
 Make sure you have allot reasonable time to each aspect.
 It will mean the world in terms of the quality of content you produce.
 Remember, failing to plan is planning to fail.

-> As a small business owner, budget can be a scary word.
+As a small business owner, budget can be a scary word.
 The great thing about making videos in 2020 is you practically need no money to make a video.
 Even the hosting comes free sometimes.
 There are various tools at your disposal, absolutely free to create and share videos, (like the Screen Recorder) to make great videos.
-So, befitting the times and technology we have: budget here is not really the capitol.
+So, befitting the times and technology we have: the budget here is not really the capital.
 Budget, going further, means resources, including favors and free or paid resources.

-> Your budget is the great determiner in the video marketing strategy.
+Your budget is the great determiner in the video marketing strategy.
 You can have a great vision, but implementation is strictly on the budget you carry.
 So, make spreadsheets about what will cost what.

 From shooting to editing, to location rentals and bus rentals, make sure nothing goes unaccounted.
 Some things will cost money, some will cost favors: note down everything.
 And keep a realistic budget in hand before you begin.